BelenJM/Conservation-Genomics-course-DTU/ReadMe.md

 ### Packages needed for today's exercises

 There are thousands of helpful R packages for you to use.
-For the analysis at this lecture, we will be using the following packages:
+For the analysis at this lecture, we will be using the following packages.
+If you work in the cluster, you don't have to install the packages, as they are already installed (you only need to load them using require()).
+If you work from your laptop, you'd need to install them if you don't have them yet.
 ```
 install.packages("vcfR")
 require(vcfR)